Porges/ways-to-play/src/games/pigeon-tickets/index.md

 > prosperity of a man’s family hangs upon the issue of a wager.[@HumiliatingAnomalies]

 However, not everyone agreed. <cite>The Bulletin</cite>{%fn%}<cite>The
-Bulletin</cite> was an astoundingly racist publication during this time period, whose motto would soon be “Australia for the White Man”.{%endfn%} claimed the opposite to be true:
+Bulletin</cite> was an astoundingly racist publication during this period, whose motto would soon be “Australia for the White Man”.{%endfn%} claimed the opposite to be true: